What is an overpayment?Overpayments of unemployment benefits occur when claimants are paid benefits that are later denied.

 Seattle, WA 98124-0928

-- For all other overpayments, the overpayment is calculated as one-third of the weekly benefit amount, 3 percent of the overpayment balance, or $25, whichever is greater.
+If your overpayment was not caused by fraud, your monthly payment equals one-third of your weekly benefit amount, 3 percent of the total overpayment balance, or $25, whichever is greater.

 Interest on overpayments is charged at 1 percent per month.
-Interest begins immediately on fraud overpayments.
-For other overpayments, interest begins if you miss a portion of two or more payments.
+Interest begins immediately on the principal and penalty balance of fraud overpayments.
+For non-fraud overpayments, interest begins on the principal balance if you miss a portion of two or more minimum monthly payments.

 We will deduct 100 percent of your benefits payable for the week(s) if:

-- The money left in your benefit claim is equal to or less than the amount you owe; or
+- The money left in your benefit claim is equal to or less than the amount you owe

 - You asked us to deduct it to pay off your overpayment faster